-IMPACT BIO-23: Impact on the distribution and dispersal of non-native invertebrate fouling species.
+IMPACT BIO-18: Impact on the distribution and dispersal of non-native invertebrate fouling species.

-Hard substrate will be added by the Project in the form of shellfish shells, ropes, anchor lines, anchors, piles, posts and stakes.
+Hard substrate will be added by the Project in the form of shellfish shells, ropes/lines, baskets, posts and stakes.
 This substrate will attract both non-native and native fouling organisms.
 During a study by Boyle et al. (2006) of fouling organism composition and succession at Woodley Island, Humboldt Bay, 34% of all species identified were non-native.
 It is expected that fouling organisms of shellfish and shellfish culture equipment will also be both native and non-native.
 This effect is considered neutral as it benefits both natives and non-natives in a similar composition as at other hard substrate.
 However, there is the potential for activities that involve removal of fouling organisms to further disperse non-native fouling organisms.
-Certain species such as didemnum may disperse with currents, reproduce and further spread their distribution.
+Certain species such as colonial sea squirts in the genus Didemnum may disperse with currents, reproduce, and further spread their distribution.
 The extent that this may actually occur is unknown and warrants research.
-However, as a precautionary approach, Mitigation BIO-12 will substantially reduce opportunities for dispersal and with this mitigation measure the impact is less than significant.
+However, as a precautionary approach, MITIGATION BIO-7 will substantially reduce opportunities for dispersal and with this mitigation measure the impact is less than significant.

-MITIGATION BIO-12: Bio-fouling organism removal.
+MITIGATION BIO-7: Bio-fouling organism removal.
 All bio-fouling organism removal operations shall be carried out onshore or on a vessel.
 All bio-fouling organisms removed during these cleaning operations shall be disposed of at an appropriate upland facility.

-IMPACT BIO-24: Conflicts with local policies, particularly those described in the HBMP which is a guidance document for the District and the LCPs of the County of Humboldt, City of Eureka and City of Arcata.
+IMPACT BIO-19: Conflicts with local policies, particularly those described in the Humboldt Bay Management Plan which is a guidance document for the District and the LCPs of the County of Humboldt, City of Eureka and City of Arcata.
 The Project is consistent with these policies.
-This area of Humboldt Bay is identified as suitable for mariculture in the HBMP.
 Additionally, the Project has many design components that limit its effect on ecological resources, consistent with Local Coastal Plans.
 Funding for the Project was approved by the County Board of Supervisors and District Commissioners, indicating their support for the Project.
-Hence, there is not an impact.
+There is no impact.